 USS Indianapolis: Men of Courage is a deeply cheesy movie pinned to a mannequin-like performance from Cage.
 There are still survivors of the USS Indianapolis disaster around today: this film is truly an insult to their suffering.
 Though it features a thousand men instead of one lithe girl, USS Indianapolis: Men of Courage echoes The Shallows in that it flimsily bolts human relationships onto a violent spectacle.
 In Indianapolis, there’s a girl at home; in The Shallows, there’s a dead mom.

-47 Meters Below knows that the viewer can only be truly frightened once they are in a state we might call the rapture of the deep.
+47 Meters Down knows that the viewer can only be truly frightened once they are in a state we might call the rapture of the deep.
 The endangered heroes of a truly excellent survival movie must be sympathetic, well-rounded, alive.
 If the characters do not live, we do not care if they die.
 The greatest movie in this respect is 2003’s Open Water—the only shark flick that will make you cry.

 All the movies mentioned here at least share a commitment to innovatively freaky moviemaking.
 There are some abominable clunkers in the shark movie canon, but any film that can get away from the tired cliche of monster-terrorizing-boat deserves praise.
 We can but hope that the future of filmmaking contains more sharks, if they encourage forward thinking.
 Rapture is not a logical state of mind: it is more like a state of pathological sublimity.
 As such, the raptures of the deep remain a lofty challenge for any filmmaker.
-Once it makes its big debut, 47 Meters Below will be a new bar.
+Once it makes its big debut, 47 Meters Down will be a new bar.